 Jennifer Larson, MD

-Assistant Professor, Director of Ophthalmology Medical Student Education
+Associate Professor, Director of Ophthalmology Medical Student Education

 Surgical Skills Training Facility

-We are committed to providing world-class training facilities that equip our residents, fellows, and medical students with the skills and experience necessary to become leaders in ophthalmology.
-The state-of-the-art Andrew T. Thliveris, MD, PhD, Surgical Skills Training Facility (SSTF) offers a hands-on learning environment where learners engage in cutting-edge surgical techniques, guided by expert faculty.
+We are committed to providing world-class training in facilities that equip our residents, fellows, and medical students with the skills and experience necessary to become leaders in ophthalmology.
+Our state-of-the-art Andrew T. Thliveris, MD, PhD, Surgical Skills Training Facility (SSTF) offers a hands-on learning environment where learners engage in cutting-edge surgical techniques, guided by expert faculty.
 With access to advanced equipment and a focus on real-world applications, our training facility is central to shaping the next generation of ophthalmology professionals.